udayjaggumanthri/CRM-Mail/QUICK_DEPLOY.md

 # Quick Deployment Guide

-## ⚠️ IMPORTANT: After `git pull`, you MUST restart the frontend server and guard the database
+## ⚠️ IMPORTANT: After `git pull`, you MUST restart the frontend server!

-The React dev server (`npm start`) does NOT automatically detect changes from `git pull`, and the backend no longer auto-syncs schemas in production.
-Always restart both services and run migrations manually (if required) after taking a DB backup.
+The React dev server (`npm start`) does NOT automatically detect changes from `git pull`.
+You must restart it.

 ## Quick Steps: